Kerimsekili/fastfoodui/README.md

 - `OrderCreation`: Allows customers to create a new order.
 - `RestaurantDisplay`: Displays details of a restaurant.
 - `OrderDisplay`: Displays details of an order.
-- `EditOrder`: Allows users to edit an existing order.
 - `NotFoundPage`: Displays a 404 error page when a route is not found.

 ## Dependencies